 Match Formats and Schedule

 The Championships have a single elimination format, which means that players are out of the tournament as soon as they lose a match.
 In the main events Men play five-set matches and women play three-set matches, with each set comprising six games.
 If a set gets to six games all then a tie-break game is played to determine the set winner, except in the final set, where the score needs to reach twelve games all for a tie-break to be played.
-This latter point is a new development in the tournament which comes into force for the first time in 2019.

 The field for each of the Gentlemen's Singles and Ladies' Single events consists of 128 players.
 As with most tournaments of this size and format, there are three rounds for players to get through before they reach the round of 16, and from there the competition progresses to the quarter-finals, semi-finals and the final itself.
 The Ladies' Singles Final traditionally takes place on the penultimate day of the tournament, with the Gentlemen's Final taking place on the very last day.